mcarvin8/ava-sf-devops/README.md

 The CI/CD model in `.gitlab-ci.yml` is the org branching model, where each Salesforce org has its own long-running Git branch.
 The rules can be updated based on your branching strategy, i.e. update the branches in the rules to target 1 branch upon merge or 1 branch when a merge request is opened against it.

+- The `pipeline` stage contains optional ad-hoc jobs.
+   - The `rollback` job can be used to roll-back previous deployments via a web-based pipeline.
+This requires a GitLab project access token with sufficent repo access.
+       - the `BOT_NAME` CI/CD variable should be the name of the project access token user
+       - the `BOT_USER_NAME` CI/CD variable should be the user name of the project access token user
+       - the `PROJECT_TOKEN` CI/CD variable should contain the project access token value
+       - Go to the repo, then go to Build > Pipelines.
+Press "New pipeline".
+Select the applicable branch in "Run for branch name or tag".
+Enter 1 new CI/CD variable for the job.
+The variable key should be `SHA` and hte variable value should be the SHA to revert/roll-back.
+    - The `prodBackfill` job can be used depending on your branching strategy.
+If you create branches from `main` (default branch) but have to merge them into other long-running branches, this job can be used to refresh those long-running branches with changes from `main`.
+       - This job can use the same GitLab project access token which the `rollback` job uses and requires the `BOT_NAME`/`BOT_USER_NAME`/`PROJECT_TOKEN` variables.
 - The `test` stage contains jobs to either validate metadata before deployment or run all local tests in an org on a schedule.
     - When a merge request is opened against one of the org branches, it will validate the changes in the org.
     - When you create a scheduled pipeline with the `$JOB_NAME` as "unitTest", it will run all local tests in your org.